2025–26 Miami RedHawks men's ice hockey season

 The 2025–26 Miami RedHawks men's ice hockey season will be the 48th season of play for the program and the 13th in the NCHC.
 The RedHawks will represent Miami University in the 2025–26 NCAA Division I men's ice hockey season, play their home games at the Steve Cady Arena and be coached by Anthony Noreen in his 2nd season.

+Season

+Shika Gadžijev was a member of the roster at the start of the season, however he was ineligible to play during the fall semester.
+Once the NCAA ruled that he would also be ineligible for the spring semester, Gadžijev was removed from the active roster and replaced by Mathis Langevin, who joined from the Rimouski Océanic.